wwong4374/diagnostic-screener/README.md

 **Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project:**

 Given the time constraint, I made technical choices in pursuit of faster development and focused on delivering the project requirements.
 Therefore, I chose to use TypeScript in both the frontend and backend code to avoid context switching between different languages.
 I also chose widely adopted frameworks and languages that are simple and enable quick development.
-For example, MUI's pre-built React components remove the need for custom CSS.
+For example, MUI's pre-built React components reduce the need for custom CSS.

 If given additional time, I would: